dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 ## Authorization with Subscriptions

 Authorization adds more power to GraphQL subscriptions.
 You can use all the features of authorization that are there for queries.
-In addition to them, You can also specify the timeout of the subscription in the JWT after which the subscription automatically terminates.
+Additionally, you can specify when the subscription automatically terminates (the "timeout" of the subscription) in the JWT.

 ## Example

-### schema
+### Schema
 Consider following Schema, it has both `@withSubscription` and `@auth` directive defined on type Todo.
 Auth rule enforces that only todo's of owner `$USER` is visible which will be given in the JWT.

 ```graphql